 Panasonic G85 versus Fujifilm X-T10

 The Panasonic Lumix DMC-G85 (called Panasonic G80 in some regions) and the Fujifilm X-T10 are two digital cameras that were announced, respectively, in September 2016 and May 2015.
-Both the G85 and the X-T10 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G85) and an APS-C sensor.
+Both the G85 and the X-T10 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G85) and an APS-C (X-T10) sensor.
 The Panasonic has a resolution of 15.8 megapixel, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Panasonic G85 and the Fujifilm X-T10.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G85 – represents the basis or 100 percent across all the size and weight measures).